sb-ai-lab/Eco2AI/README.md

 <!-- There is [sber_emission_tracker_guide.ipynb](https://github.com/vladimir-laz/AIRIEmisisonTracker/blob/704ff88468f6ad403d69a63738888e1a3c41f59b/guide/sber_emission_tracker_guide.ipynb)  - useful jupyter notebook with more examples and notes.
 We highly recommend to check it out beforehand. -->
 ## Important note
+According to climate transparency report for each kilowatt hour of electricity generated in Russia in 2020, an average of 310 g of CO2 was emitted.
+This constat uses in CO2 calculation.

 In order to calculate gpu & cpu power consumption correctly you should create the 'Tracker' before any gpu or cpu usage

 For every new calculation create a new “Tracker.”